In the event of a medical or other emergency:

 Your supervisor's responsibilities when there has been a health and safety injury or incident:

-- Ensure that the first aid and other medical treatment is received.
+- Ensure that the first aid and other medical treatment is provided, including transportation.

 - Promptly investigate the injury or incident to determine the causes.

 - Report incident to OHS/Risk Management using the Report an Incident button above.